EXECUTIVE ARTISTIC DIRECTOR

 Ms. Anthony began her career with the St. Louis Black Rep, and has worked with the award-winning Will Power to Youth program for twelve years.
 She has directed at theaters around the country including the St. Louis Black Rep, Cornerstone Theater, and Native Voices.
 She serves as Assistant Producer and Artistic Associate for SCLA's summer production and advises veteran programs.

 Marina Oliva is a graphic designer, stage manager and producer.
 Ms. Oliva was introduced to the company in 1999 through the Will Power to Youth Program as a participant; she made her debut in the production of Hamlet.
 In 2001, Marina was asked to join the Shakespeare Center family as the Program Associate where she assisted the Youth & Education Department.
-Now as the Operations and Education Programs Manager, Ms. Oliva runs facility operations, rentals and Youth & Education Department at The Shakespeare Center of Los Angeles.
+Now as the Education Director, Ms. Oliva runs the Education Department which includes youth, teacher and veteran programs.
+She also runs facility operations and rentals at The Shakespeare Center of Los Angeles.

 RESOURCE DEVELOPMENT CONSULTANT